jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/03_Analytical_Data_Modeling/03_Data_Modeling_StarSchema.md

 ✔ Scalable architecture for multiple years of SPARCS data

 ➡ This structure is **now ready for Power BI ingestion**.

+## Dim_Date (2015 only) and Synthetic Admission/Discharge Dates
+**Fields impacted:** `Discharge Year`, `Admission_Date_Sim`, `Discharge_Date_Sim`, `LOS_Sim`, `Admission_Date_Key`, `Discharge_Date_Key`
+**SQL files:** [Dim_Date](./03_SQL/3_6_dim_date.sql) + [code](./03_SQL/3_6b_2015_synthetic_dates.sql) for the synthetic data

+The original SPARCS extract used in this project includes only a `Discharge Year` field (and the sample contains 2015 encounters only).
+This limits time analysis to a single annual data point and does not allow for realistic month, weekday or length-of-stay analytics.

+To demonstrate full calendar modelling and time-intelligence in a transparent way, I generated clearly-labelled synthetic dates:

+- `Discharge_Date_Sim`: random discharge date within the recorded discharge year
+- `LOS_Sim`: synthetic length of stay with a skew toward short stays
+  (0–2 days most common, 3–7 days less frequent, long stays rare)
+- `Admission_Date_Sim = Discharge_Date_Sim – LOS_Sim`, clamped to 2015-01-01 for very early cases

+On top of this, I created a `Dim_Date` table at daily grain for the 2015 calendar only (2015-01-01 to 2015-12-31), with:

+- Year, quarter, month number and name
+- Day of month
+- Monday-first weekday number (1–7) and weekday name
+- Weekend flag

+Each encounter is then linked to `Dim_Date` via:

+- `Admission_Date_Key`
+- `Discharge_Date_Key`

+Several validation checks confirm realistic and usable time-based analytics:
+- **All encounters occur within 2015** (consistent with the source dataset scope)
+- **Monthly discharge counts** are evenly distributed (~27–29K)
+  with February lower (fewer days) — indicating uniform random distribution worked correctly
+- **Admission counts vary slightly vs. discharges**
+  due to synthetic Length of Stay shifting some discharges into later months
+- **Weekday vs weekend distribution** is balanced and continuous
+  confirming correct Date Key linkage and no missing weekday rows

+This ensures the dataset is ready for:
+- Calendar-based analytics (month, quarter, weekday/weekend)
+- Seasonal trend exploration (e.g., winter admission pressure)
+- LOS insights and operational patterns
+- Proper star-schema modeling and Power BI time intelligence

+Overall, the synthetic time fields behave **credibly and consistently**, supporting richer visual storytelling without altering the original dataset’s truth.

 #### Screenshots: